If you want to get an idea what these hikes are like, try out these virtual tours. Frijoles Canyon Frijoles Canyon late May Frijoles Rim Trail

-Please note: Conditions are subject to change, depending on summer rains.
+Please note: Conditions are subject to change, depending on summer rains and flood events.

-For those that have hiked this trail before you will notice that a lot of the old landmarks are gone and it will be like exploring a new canyon.
+For those who have hiked this trail before, you will notice that a lot of the old landmarks are gone and it will be like exploring a new canyon.
 For first timers it will almost seem like you are hiking a canyon in Utah, only in your own backyard.
-Take the time to enjoy the incredible rock formations and relax in the peace and quiet that is becoming so hard to find in our modern world.
+Take the time to enjoy the incredible rock formations and relax in the peace and quiet that are becoming so hard to find in our modern world.

 Please note: Since the Las Conchas fire, Frijoles Canyon is more susceptible to flash floods.
 During the monsoon season it is best to be out of the canyon before the afternoon rain.

-Here are some options of different ways to access the Frijoles Canyon Trail:
+Here are some options of different ways to hike the Frijoles Canyon Trail:

-Leave one vehicle at the Visitor Center, then drive another to Ponderosa Campground, hike the either the Canyon or the Canyon rim trail to the Visitor Center, then drive the car you left back at Ponderosa Campground.
+Leave one vehicle at the Visitor Center, then drive another to Ponderosa Campground, hike the either the Canyon or the Canyon rim trail to the Visitor Center, then drive the car you left there back to Ponderosa Campground.
 This is approximately an 8 (.2 miles more for the rim trail) mile hike.

-Another option is to park at the Visitor Center, hike up the Long Trail then along the Frijoles Rim Trail to Upper Crossing, then come down Frijoles Canyon to the Visitor Center.
-This winds up being about a 13 mile loop, so come prepared to spend the day.
+Another option is to park at the Visitor Center, hike up the Long Trail then along the Frijoles Rim Trail to Upper Crossing, then down Frijoles Canyon back to the Visitor Center.
+This is approximately a 13 mile loop, so come prepared to spend the day.

-Finally; another way is to simply park at the Visitor Center, hike up the canyon, then hike back down to the Visitor Center.
-The prettiest part of the canyon is about 4 miles up from the Visitor Center so be sure not to turn back too soon!
+Finally, another way is to simply park at the Visitor Center, hike up the canyon, then hike back down to the Visitor Center.
+The Narrows area is about 4 miles up canyon from the Visitor Center and is quite stunning so be sure not to turn back too soon!

 If you have questions, the staff at the Visitor Center will be happy to help you.
 They can also tell you about some of the other great hiking opportunities at Bandelier National Monument.
-From day hikes to multi-day backpacking trips, there is something for everyone, no matter what your physical abilities or skill level.
+From day hikes to multi-day backpacking trips, there is something for everyone who has the skills/mindset to meet the current challenges.